 Browsing the NZ Gazette, the government’s official newspaper, I came across a parcel of new official geographic names being approved and one or two discontinued.

 This happens fairly often and this Land Information New Zealand page is a good place to get a heads-up.
-There’s also plenty of detail on the naming process, including a checklist for proposing a name and a flowchart describing the process.
+There’s also plenty of detail on the naming process, including a checklist and forms for proposing a name and description of the consultative process.

 All the names of all the New Zealand places (as in mountains and lakes but not as in street names) are held in the New Zealand Gazetteer of Official Geographic Names.